MotiaDev/awesome-plugins/CONTRIBUTING.md

 **Solutions:**
 - ✅ Check all imports are correct
 - ✅ Ensure all dependencies are installed
-- ✅ Verify `vite.config.ts` configuration
+- ✅ Verify `tsdown.config.ts` configuration
 - ✅ Check for TypeScript errors: `tsc --noEmit`
 - ✅ Clear build cache: `pnpm run clean && pnpm run build`
 - ✅ Update dependencies to compatible versions
-- ✅ Ensure Vite and React plugins are installed
+- ✅ Ensure tsdown and Babel plugins are installed

 ### Plugin Works Locally But Not After Publishing